The Two Nautical Instruments in North Square

 by Ben Edwards | 01.17.20

-In colonial Boston, the North End was home to mariners and sea captains, one of whom was my sixth great grandfather Captain Benjamin Edwards.
+In colonial Boston, the North End was home to mariners and sea captains, one of whom was my sixth-great-grandfather, Captain Benjamin Edwards.
 Born in England in 1685, he came to Boston with his mother Sarah when he was a teenager and began to work aboard sailing ships.
-Benjamin was married on December 10, 1706, just 5 days short of his 21st birthday, by Doctor Cotton Mather at the Second Church in North Square.
+Benjamin was married on December 10, 1706, just five days short of his 21st birthday, by Doctor Cotton Mather at the Second Church in North Square.
 It was his first of three marriages.
 He served as captain of his own vessel as early as 1713.
-Captain Edwards had 10 children, 4 died in infancy.
-His ninth child, Dolling Edwards, worked as a mastmaker at a shipyard in the North End, and his son Ben, the main character in my children’s book One April in Boston, inherits his grandfather’s spyglass in the story and uses it to glimpse the future.
+Captain Edwards had ten children; four died in infancy.
+His ninth child, Dolling Edwards, worked as a mastmaker at a shipyard in the North End.
+His son Ben, the main character in my children’s book One April in Boston, inherits his grandfather’s spyglass in the story and uses it to glimpse the future.
 In the opening scene, 10-year-old Ben Edwards, with spyglass in hand, strides through North Square, past the Second Church, and toward Paul Revere’s silver shop near Hancock’s Wharf.

-The explanatory text on each of the 5 scopes is shown here:
+The explanatory text on each of the five scopes is shown here:

 Onesimus – Late 1600s-1700s – African Born Man – Held as Slave by Cotton Mather, Pastor of North Square’s Second Church